 The telecommunication network is planned in coordination between the AESO and TFOs.
-A telecommunication work group is in place with the major TFOs and DFOs (AltaLink, ATCO, ENMAX, EPCOR and FortisAlberta) in the province.
-As the operators and primary planners of their utility telecommunication networks, the workgroup supports the AESO in creating the wider telecommunication long-term plan.
-The AESO's role in telecommunication planning at the provincial level is to: lead coordinated planning between the utilities; provide long-term direction; identify inter-organizational opportunities; and determine the need for key telecommunication projects.
+A telecommunication working group is in place with the large TFOs and DFOs in the province (AltaLink, ATCO, ENMAX, EPCOR and FortisAlberta).
+As the operators and primary planners of their utility telecommunication networks, the workgroup supports the AESO in creating the overall telecommunication long-term plan.
+The AESO's role in the telecommunication planning is to, at the provincial level, lead coordinated planning between the utilities, provide long-term direction, identify inter-organizational opportunities, and determine the need for key telecommunication projects.

-In developing the 2020 Telecommunication LTP, the AESO evaluated the current and future needs for the utility telecommunication network.
-The telecommunication long-term plan is developed to align with the long-term transmission plan, which is a major driver of new telecommunication development and opportunities.
+In developing the 2022 Telecommunication LTP, the AESO evaluated the current and future needs for the utility telecommunication network.
+The 2022 Telecommunication LTP is developed to align with the LTP, which is a major driver of new telecommunication development and opportunities.